 Examples of Lipoproteins:

-Examples of LipoproteinsChylomicrons are lipoproteins that deliver triglycerides from the intestines to the liver, muscle, and adipose (fat) tissue.
+Chylomicrons are lipoproteins that deliver triglycerides from the intestines to the liver, muscle, and adipose (fat) tissue.
 The main apolipoprotein of chylomicrons is APO B-48.

 LDL (low density lipoproteins) carry cholesterol from the liver to tissues in the body.
 The main apolipoprotein of LDL is APO B-100

 HDL (high density lipoproteins) carry excess cholesterol from the body's tissues back to the liver.
 The main apolipoprotein of HDL is APO-A.